andkret/Cookbook/sections/10-Updates.md

 - **2024-03-01**
   - Added updates section
-  - Reworked the Hands-on courses section with 5 free courses/tutorials I did on YouTube
+  - Reworked the Hands-on courses section with 5 free courses / tutorials from Andreas on YouTube [Free Hands On Courses / Tutorials](sections/04-HandsOnCourse.md)

 - **2024-02-28**